apache/accumulo-examples/docs/rgbalancer.md

     testRGB              =>         2
     trace                =>         1

-After adding the splits we look at the locations in the metadata table.
+Using the table ID for part of the begin and end row scan options, look at the locations in the metadata table.

     root@accumulo examples.testRGB> scan -t accumulo.metadata -b 2; -e 2< -c loc
     2;01b loc:34a5f6e086b000c []    ip-10-1-2-25:9997